Our York Street gardens will close at 3 p.m. on June 22, 25 and 27 for concerts. More early closings.

 It takes 25-60 minutes to see the whole display.

 Is Blossoms of Light ADA accessible?

 Yes, but keep in mind that the paths may be icy in spots.
 Please use caution.
-Handicapped parking is available.
+Wheelchair-accessible parking is available.

 Are there wheelchairs or strollers available onsite?